StephanDollberg/BAM/README.md

 #Documentation

 The documentation serves as a tutorial which explains all the algorithms and possibilities.
 It is written with Latex - again to learn the language.
 You can compile the .tex file to get the newest version.
+Simply install a full latex distribution and then run `pdflatex doc.tex` in the root folder.

 #Thanks